-The estimated number of deaths that occur every year as a result of gun violence in America is about 36,383 deaths annually.
 As we mentioned, gun violence does not always end in deaths.
 However, the outcome is usually some form of an injury or another.
-In fact, the majority of people involved in gun violence, whether they be the perpetrators or the victims, do not leave the scene unscathed.
+Whether they be the perpetrators or the victims, the majority of people involved in gun violence do not leave the scene unscathed.
 There are about 100,120 people injured by gun violence in America every year.
 And these values only account for situations where violence was an intention in the minds of those who committed firearm-related violence.

-On the topic of gun-related injuries, a lot of cases of gun violence involve serious assault even though homicides are not the final outcome.
-Race becomes a serious main player when looking into the victims and perpetrators of gun violence in America, both on a state-by-state basis and a nationwide level.
-An unfortunate and backwards truth in the United States is that young, black boys are the most likely people to experience gun violence.
-It is fifteen times more likely that a black male will be the victim of a gun-related violent attack than their white, Hispanic, Indian, Asian, and other counterparts.
+On the topic of gun-related injuries, many gun violence cases involve serious assault even though homicides are not the outcome.
+Race is significant when looking into the victims and perpetrators of gun violence in America, both on a state-by-state basis and nationwide.
+An unfortunate and backward truth in the United States is that young, Black males are the most likely people to experience gun violence.
+It is fifteen times more likely that a Black male will be the victim of a gun-related violent attack than their white, Hispanic, Indian, Asian, and other counterparts.

-On top of racial biases, another problem that comes into play when looking at American gun violence is that a great deal of victims are attacked during disputes related to domestic violence instances.
+On top of racial biases, another problem that comes into play when looking at American gun violence is that many victims are attacked during disputes related to domestic violence instances.
 It is far more likely that a woman will be the victim of gun violence in an abusive household, and it is equally as likely that the perpetrator of the violence is a male partner, ex-partner, or relative of the victim.
-As of 2019, there is an estimated number of fifty-two women who are actually killed in instances of gun violence during domestic violence confrontations.
+As of 2019, an estimated 52 women are killed in instances of gun violence during domestic violence confrontations.